Golden Broadcast Professionals

 Golden Broadcast Professionals, Inc., is a broadcasting company based in Zamboanga City.
-It operates a radio and TV station affiliated with Quest Broadcasting Inc. and TV5 Network, Inc. The network was formerly affiliated with Intercontinental Broadcasting Corporation (DXZB-TV 13) and Radio Mindanao Network (DXRZ-TV CTV 31).
+It operates a radio and TV station affiliated with Quest Broadcasting and TV5 Network, Inc. The network was formerly affiliated with Intercontinental Broadcasting Corporation (DXZB-TV 13) and Radio Mindanao Network (DXBE-DTV CTV 31).

 History

 The radio (DXEL-FM) and television station (DXGB-TV) were launched in August 1992 at its broadcasting hub located at Campaner St., Zamboanga City.
-The station originally affiliated with TV5 Network, Inc. (DXGB TV11) from November 1, 1992 – December 31, 1997, and 2004 to present.
+The station originally affiliated with TV5 Network, Inc. (DXGB TV11) from November 1, 1992 – January 1, 1998, and 2004 to present.
 Its FM station, formerly known as 95.5 Gold FM, is an affiliate of Quest Broadcasting Inc., the network that brought Magic 89.9 in Manila and Killer Bee FM Stations to the Philippine airwaves, from May 1, 2000.